Can the Self-Employed Have HSA & Insurance Premium Deductions?

 As a self-employed person, you can reduce the amount of money you spend for health care expenses.
 Your self-employed health insurance premiums are tax-deductible as an adjustment to your income.
-You do not have to itemize deductions to take advantage of this tax break.
-Additionally, you may contribute to a health-care savings account under certain circumstances and reduce your taxes by taking allowable deductions for contributions to your HSA.
+You do not have to itemize deductions to take advantage of this tax break, which can help you save valuable time and energy during the filing process.
+Additionally, you may contribute to a health-care savings account under certain circumstances, such as if you are covered by a high-deductible health plan, and reduce your taxes by taking allowable deductions for contributions to your HSA.

 Self-Employed Health Insurance

 Self-employed people can claim a deduction for premiums they pay for health insurance.
 To claim this deduction, you must not be eligible for coverage under an employer's plan, either your own or a spouse's.
 Your deduction for health plan premiums also cannot exceed your earned income from the business.
 You can deduct a portion of your premium for long-term care insurance.

 Qualifying for an HSA